-Name of Student Address Schoo ol Grade A. I am requesting permission for my o I am requesting permission for my child named above to: (Check one or both) use or receive the following of use or receive the following over-the-counter medication(s) Medication: Medication: Dosage: Check Option 1 or 2 below.
+Name of Student Address

+Schoo ol Grade

+A. I am requesting permission for my child named above to: (Check one or both)

+use or receive the following gover-the-counter medication(s)

+Medication:

+Dosage:

 Check Option 1 or 2 below.

-1. Self-administer such me dication(s) in the presence of an authorized staff member.
-2. Keep the medication(s) i n his/her possession and self-administer as needed. В. С. D. I will assume responsibility for safe delivery of the medication to school.
+1. Self-administer such medication(s) in the presence of an authorized staff member.

+2. Keep the medication(s in his/her possession and self-administer as needed.

+В. С. D. I will assume responsibility for safe delivery of the medication to school.
 I will notify the school immediately if there is any change in the use of the medication or the prescribed treatment.
-Our physician has instructed that this medication should be administered in the above designate E. - rd of Education, its officials, and its employees harmless from inforeseeable for damages or injury resulting directly or Signature of Parent Date Home e Telephone Work Telephone AUTI HORIZATION FOR STAFF ollowing staff members are authorized ment(s): to administer the above-non-prescribed medication(s)/ Y
+Our physician has instructed that this medication should be administered in the above designate

+E. ard of Education, its officials, and its employees harmless from unforeseeable for damages or injury resulting directly or

+Signature of Parent Date

+Home e Telephone Work Telephone

+AU THORIZATION FOR STAFF

+ollowing staff members are authorize ment(s): ed to administer the above-non-prescribed medication(s)/

+V